-As of December 29, 2017, we had one stock incentive plan for our employees and nonemployee directors, the 2007 Stock Equity Plan, as amended and restated effective November 13, 2015 (the "2007 Stock Plan").
-During the first six months of fiscal 2018, we issued 524 shares of common stock under the Employee Stock Purchase Plan (ESPP), and 191 shares of common stock for options exercised.
+As of March 30, 2018, we had two stock incentive plans for our employees and nonemployee directors, the 2018 Incentive Plan and the 2007 Stock Equity Plan, as amended and restated effective November 13, 2015 (the "2007 Stock Plan").
+The 2018 Incentive Plan was approved by the stockholders' during the fiscal year 2017 Annual Stockholders' Meeting and it added 500,000 shares to the equity pool of shares available to grant to employees.
+During the first nine months of fiscal 2018, we issued 785 shares of common stock under the Employee Stock Purchase Plan (ESPP), and 191 shares of common stock for options exercised.